Fax for Therapists: What Mental Health Professionals Still Fax

 Superbills and insurance claims.
 If you are out-of-network, your clients submit superbills for reimbursement.
 Some clients ask you to fax the superbill directly to their insurance company.
 In-network therapists fax claim corrections and supporting documentation when electronic claims are rejected.

 Records requests.
 When a client transfers to another provider, or when a court, attorney, or disability evaluator requests records, the transfer often happens by fax.
-A signed release of information form plus the relevant records, faxed with a HIPAA-compliant cover page.
+A signed release of information form plus the relevant records, faxed with a HIPAA confidentiality cover page.

 The Solo Practice Problem